The views expressed by the host on this show, now documented to be almost always right 99.1% of the time.

 How stupid do they think we are?

-Most of the spending doesn't happen till 2010 when all these quads are running for re-election.
+Most of the spending doesn't happen until 2010 when all these quads are running for re-election.

-They're just admitted at the White House that all you people thinking you're going to find a job with the stimulus bill have been wrong.
+They just admitted at the White House that all you people thinking you're going to find a job in the stimulus bill have been wrong.

 It wasn't supposed to happen in the first five or six months.